Set Up and Edit Pipelines

 To view pipeline and workflow details for a specific pipeline, do the following:

-1. On the Pipeline Manager page, select the pipeline's name.
+- Open the Pipeline Manager page.
+Then, select the pipeline's name.
 A pane appears on the right that provides details about the pipeline and its workflow.

 -or-